guidance-guarantee-programme/pension_guidance/content/adjustable_income.en.md

 - Check if your pot has any special features that could mean you get a better deal, e.g. a guaranteed annuity rate.
 - Get [financial advice](/en/financial-advice) if you’re interested in getting an adjustable income.
 - [Shop around](/en/shop-around) – ask providers what products they offer to suit your circumstances.
 - Get some estimates from other providers on how much your pot could grow and what the fees are – usually you just have to fill in a short form on their website.
+If you’re looking for products that offer simple ready-made investment options, you can use our [investment pathways comparison tool](https://www.moneyadviceservice.org.uk/en/tools/drawdown-investment-pathways) to help you.
 - Make sure you know [how much tax](/en/tax) you’ll pay on any money you’re planning to take out.

 </div>